-Mix of Housing & Employment Space
+Objective 3 - Mix of Housing & Employment Space

-- To enable low wage employees to live and work in the Parish without commuting - To provide space for IT and highly skilled businesses to create highly paid employment so the young do not need to leave the Parish once they are educated. - To create office and production space for low risk start-ups and expansion of existing businesses. - To prevent the loss of employment land to residential development, particularly in the town centre - To meet the growing need for health services and ensure sustainability of supply - To leverage heritage and tradition to maximise tourism and related business opportunities in ways sensitive to the town and landscape - To integrate business and community by developing shared retail and amenity spaces and services that meet the needs of the whole population. - To reinvigorate the relationship between business and countryside through the innovative use of local resources, production, and marketing
+- To enable low wage employees to live and work in the Parish without commuting - To provide space for IT and highly skilled businesses to create highly paid employment so the young do not need to leave the Parish once they are educated. - To create office and production space for low risk start-ups and expansion of existing businesses.

+- To prevent the loss of employment land to residential development, particularly in the town centre - To meet the growing need for health services and ensure sustainability of supply - To leverage heritage and tradition to maximise tourism and related business opportunities in ways sensitive to the town and landscape - To integrate business and community by developing shared retail and amenity spaces and services that meet the needs of the whole population. - To reinvigorate the relationship between business and countryside through the innovative use of local resources, production, and marketing

-Buildings for the Future
+Objective 4 - Buildings for the Future

-- To provide a range of energy efficient housing types and tenures to meet the needs of a growing population - To deliver the housing needs of the parish in ways that respect heritage and tradition, yet ensure innovative design fit for the future in line with the Lifetime Homes Standards and the Building for a Healthy Life design tool - To meet the demand for tenure blind affordable housing to enable all who work in the parish, and wish to live here, but who are unable to afford to do so, to live locally - To ensure the design of new housing schemes maintain the historic farmstead model of development by being small scale, sensitive and dispersed on the landscape. - To ensure the needs of all people across all ages are provided for
+- To provide a range of energy efficient housing types and tenures to meet the needs of a growing population - To deliver the housing needs of the parish in ways that respect heritage and tradition, yet ensure innovative design fit for the future in line with the Lifetime Homes Standards and the Building for a Healthy Life design tool - To meet the demand for tenure blind affordable housing to enable all who work in the parish, and wish to live here, but who are unable to afford to do so, to live locally - To ensure the design of new housing schemes maintain the distinctive model of development by being well-related to existing built-up areas or elsewhere by being small scale, sensitive and dispersed in the landscape - To ensure the needs of all people across all ages are provided for

-Active Travel Routes & Safe Streets
+Objective 5 - Active Travel Routes & Safe Streets